International trade in medicinal and pharmaceutical products

 Trade with the United States between 2002 and 2019

-Figure 4 shows the development of trade in medicinal and pharmaceutical products between the EU and the United States from 2002 to 2018.
-In this period, exports grew by EUR 39 billion, falling only in 2008, 2013 and 2016.
-In 2015, there was an exceptionally high increase of EUR 14 billion, accounting for more than a third of the growth in the whole period.
-Imports in this period grew by EUR 16 billion, falling in 2003, 2005, 2007, 2013, 2017 and 2018.
-Similarly to exports, there was a particularly high increase of EUR 7 billion in 2015.
-Measured as average annual growth over the period 2002 to 2018, exports grew by 7.2 % per year and imports grew by 4.9 % per year.
-Since 2002, the EU has had a trade surplus with the United States, peaking at EUR 29 billion in 2018.
+Figure 4 shows the development of trade in medicinal products between the EU and the United States from 2002 to 2019.
+In this period, exports grew by EUR 49 billion, falling only in 2008 and 2013.
+In the last two years, there was an exceptionally high increase of EUR 23 billion, accounting for almost half of the growth in the whole period.
+Between 2002 and 2019 Imports grew by EUR 18 billion.
+Measured as average annual growth over the period 2002 to 2019, exports grew by 8.8 % per year and imports grew by 5.9 % per year.
+During the whole period the EU has had a trade surplus with the United States, peaking at EUR 36 billion in 2019.

 Trade with Switzerland between 2002 and 2019

-Figure 5 shows the development of trade in medicinal and pharmaceutical products between the EU and Switzerland from 2002 to 2018.
-In this period, exports grew by EUR 14 billion, which was much less than for the United States.
-It dropped only in 2003, 2008 and 2018.
-The largest increase (EUR 5 billion) occurred in 2017.
-Imports in this period grew by EUR 18 billion, which was EUR 2 billion more than the increase of imports from the United States.
-Only in 2003 was there a decrease in imports.
-Measured as average annual growth exports grew by 7.9 % per year, while imports grew by 7.0 % per year.
-Since 2002, the EU had a trade deficit with Switzerland, peaking at EUR 10 billion in 2016, which dropped to EUR 7 billion in 2018.
+Figure 5 shows the development of trade in medicinal products between the EU and Switzerland from 2002 to 2019.
+In this period, exports grew by EUR 16 billion, which was EUR 33 billion less than the export growth for the United States.
+Imports in this period grew by EUR 21 billion, which was EUR 2 billion more than the increase of imports from the United States.
+Measured as average annual growth, exports grew by 8.3 % per year, while imports grew by 7.6 % per year.
+During the whole period, the EU had a trade deficit with Switzerland, peaking at EUR 8 billion in 2009, 2012 and 2019.

 Trade in medicinal products by Member State